This week we check in to Down Hall Hotel & Spa…

 The next day we nearly missed breakfast, so good were the blackout curtains.
 Thankfully we just about managed to make use of the buffet where we filled up on bacon medallions, sausages and eggs.
 All that was on the agenda for the day was rest and relaxation…

 The spa is slightly unusual in that you have to pre-book a specific two hour slot to use it and pay £20 for the privilege.
 Whilst we were there a few people were turned away so don’t get caught out.
 We’re guessing it keeps the small space from getting overrun, leaving everyone plenty of space to use the hydrotherapy pool, sauna and steam room.

 Once our time was up and we were suitably shrivelled like a prune we headed out to explore Down Hall’s 110 acres of grounds.
 The hotel offer a walking map with a range of trails from the easy peasy to the slightly more strenuous.
 Walks promise to take in the tennis courts, the Italian lake and the duck pound but sadly in muddy January, there wasn’t a great deal to see.
 Perhaps come summer the duck pond will be full of water – and ducks.

 Like the sound of that?

 Come 15th and 16th June, Down Hall Hotel & Spa’s grounds will be transformed with, Live at Down Hall taking over.
 Two very special artists – Jools Holland and James Morrison – will take to the stage in two separate evenings of live music within a unique countryside setting.
-Guests will be able to get up close as a VIP if big fans, and enjoy various add-ons ranging from a picnic, BBQ, through to an overnight stay for the ultimate treat.
+Guests will be able to get up close as a VIP and enjoy various add-ons ranging from a picnic, BBQ, through to an overnight stay for the ultimate treat.